DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 results page.

 Indeed, the FTC may also have found it legally difficult to insist on such changes.
-Certain constitutional rights in the US are also enjoyed by ‘legal persons’ such as corporations as well as ‘natural persons’ (i.e. real individual people), including the right to freedom of expression under the First Amendment, as can be seen in the highly
+Certain constitutional rights in the U.S. are also enjoyed by ‘legal persons’ such as corporations as well as ‘natural persons’ (i.e. real individual people), including the right to freedom of expression under the First Amendment, as can be seen in the highly